Sudden Cardiac Arrest

 Non-cardiac causes

-That leads to lack of oxygen/ blood supply to the heart such as asthma, choking, stroke, drug overdose or major physical trauma
+That leads to lack of oxygen or blood supply to the heart such as asthma, choking, stroke, drug overdose or major physical trauma

 Genetic/inherited causes